Nashville-Public-Library/bedework-guide/docs/add-events/series.md

 ## Movie Series
 Add movies as recurring events if you have a movie series that happens repeatedly, like Coffee and Classic Movies.
 Add as individual Bedework entries if the movie is a one-off event (not a recurring series).
-- _Unbound_ will display the info from the master listing (for recurring event) and will list a generic description.
-- Events Calendar will display the info added to each instance (specific title for the event date, movie poster image).
+- Events Calendar displays the info added to each instance (specific title for the event date, movie poster image).

 - In the master event
     -	Use a generic title and description